RobTillaart/KT0803/README.md

 # KT0803

-Arduino Library for KT0803 FM transmitter.
+Arduino Library for KT0803 and KT0803K FM transmitter.

-## Legal point of attention
+### Legal point of attention

 In different countries there are different laws with respect to using transmitting devices and their range.